On October 21, 2022, Netflix will start showing the British true-crime documentary series High Confessions of an Ibiza

 The BBC and Blast Entertainment are responsible for creating the show.
 The four-part documentary, which premiered on BBC in 2021, may now be viewed by viewers worldwide thanks to the streaming service.

 A woman named Michaella McCollum failed to smuggle $2.5 million in cocaine through Lima airport.
 In the show, a young man from Northern Ireland describes his experience as a drug mule for a criminal organization.
 Tatiana Penfold, Sade Giliberti, and others act in some of the dramatized sequences.

 Warning: This review contains spoilers for High Confessions of an Ibiza Drug Mule.

 Michaella McCollum and Melissa Reid, both from Northern Ireland, were apprehended at Peru’s Jorge Chavez International Airport in 2013 while attempting to smuggle $2.5 million in cocaine into Spain.
 The ‘Peru Two’ were given a nearly seven-year sentence at the world’s most infamous prison.

-The series follows Michaella, a former club hostess in Spain’s nightlife, as she recounts her descent into drug use and excess from the time she first visits the nation on vacation.
+The series follows Michaella, a former club hostess in Spain’s nightlife, recounting her descent into drug use and excess from when she first visits the nation on vacation.

-In the beginning of the documentary, the protagonist explains the events that have occurred or are about to occur, much like in a romantic comedy or an episode of Lizzie Macguire.
+At the beginning of the documentary, the protagonist explains the events that have occurred or are about to happen, much like in a romantic comedy or an episode of Lizzie Macguire.
 If Michaella had voiced it, I wouldn’t mind, but the other voice actor makes going to jail feel like too much of an adventure for a plot.

 We learn that McCollum was one of ten children born to Irish parents and that as she grew up, the country became a dangerous place full of gun occurrences and random flocks of sheep.